Grain mold beetle and cricket found in many foods

 Munich – Can you imagine eating house crickets or grain mold beetles very soon?
 Many people are likely to be disgusted at this idea, as insects in food are more of a disgusting find.
 Nevertheless, it can happen that in the future we will eat these animal ingredients with bread, pasta or even chocolate.
 The reason for this is a new EU regulation.

 The EU Commission has now approved a number of novel food applications dedicated to protein alternatives.
-The result: According to the Commission’s “Implementing Regulation (EU) 2023/5”, selected companies are initially allowed to place certain new products on the market for five years.
+The result: According to the “Implementing Regulation (EU) 2023/5 of the Commission”, selected companies are initially allowed to place certain new products on the market for five years.
 These include the house cricket and the grain mold beetle.
+The ordinance will come into force on January 24th.

 Crickets and beetles can be found in many foods in the future